 rebootin the terminal, and the VM should reboot.
 If this does not work, reboot the VM by clicking the “start” menu, and selecting “reboot.”

 Here are some tips to help you get started in a virtual environment:

 All your work should happen in the VM.
 You will install everything you need for coding, including your text editor, Ruby, and Rails inside the VM.
-The linux installation inside of your VM also comes with a web browser pre-installed.
+The Xubuntu installation inside of your VM also comes with a web browser pre-installed.

 All of the development that you’ll do related to TOP will be done in the VM.